-- Transfer/Equivalency/Accreditation not yet formalized. - The Health Care Assistant program uses British Columbia's licensed curriculum. - Some courses are cored with other Yukon University programs.
+- Transfer/Equivalency/Accreditation not yet formalized. - The Health Care Assistant program is based on British Columbia's licensed curriculum. - Some courses are cored with other Yukon University programs.

 Upon completion of the program, graduates are prepared to work in any level of continuing care, including: